A Complete Guide on Hough Transform

 What is Hough Transform?

-Hough Transform is a computer vision technique to detect shapes like lines and circles in an image.
-It converts these shapes into mathematical representations in a parameter space, making it easier to identify them even if they’re broken or obscured.
+Hough Transform is a computer vision technique that detects shapes like lines and circles in an image.
+It converts these shapes into mathematical representations in parameter space, making it easier to identify them even if they’re broken or obscured.
 This method is valuable for image analysis, pattern recognition, and object detection.

-The HT is a feature extraction method in image analysis, computer vision, and digital image processing [3].
+The Hough Transform algorithm line detection is a feature extraction method in image analysis, computer vision, and digital image processing.
 It uses a voting mechanism to identify bad examples of objects inside a given class of forms.
 This voting mechanism is carried out in parameter space.
-First, object candidates are produced as local maxima in an accumulator space, using the HT algorithm.
+First, the HT algorithm produces object candidates as local maxima in an accumulator space.

 The traditional HT was concerned with detecting lines in an image, but it was subsequently expanded to identifying locations of arbitrary shapes, most often circles or ellipses.
-Richard Duda and Peter Hart devised the HT as we knew it today in 1972, calling it a “generalized HT”[4] after Paul Hough’s related 1962 patent[5].
-Dana H. Ballard popularized the transformation in the computer vision field with his 1981 journal paper “Generalizing the HT to identify arbitrary forms.”
+Richard Duda and Peter Hart devised the HT as we know it today in 1972, calling it a “generalized HT” after Paul Hough’s related 1962 patent.
+Dana H. Ballard popularized the transformation in the computer vision field with his 1981 journal paper “Generalizing the HT to Identify Arbitrary Forms.”

 Why is it Needed?